exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

  https://henrikmassow.medium.com/the-strange-each-and-in-power-query-f230afc4b341

 ### On ODBC

+#### Datasource vs Native query
+AKA When is SQLColumns being called vs when is SQLGetAttributeW used:

 #### SQLColumns
 The SQLColumns function in ODBC is used to retrieve metadata about columns in a database table.
 When this function is called, it returns a result set with detailed information about the columns in the specified table.